-With that said, Welcome to Me is an offensive film, and the heart of its offense is in how it deals with mental illness.
+All that said, Welcome to Me is an offensive film, and the heart of its offense is in how it portrays with mental illness.
 Kristen Wiig plays a sad shut-in, obsessed with Oprah, who wins the California lottery.
 She suffers from borderline personality and is off her medication, yet that doesn’t stop a local production company run by Wes Bentley and James Marsden from taking her millions so she can develop her own show.
 That show is a stage for Wiig to exhibit all the debilitating aspects of her un-medicated disease in a manner that at best is quirky and at worst is truly disturbing.

 If done well, I don’t have a huge problem with making a dark comedy about a mentally disturbed person being taken advantage of.
 I’ve gone down weirder, filmic roads.

 But when you take this on, you can’t have your cake (using the disability as comedic tool) and then ask the audience to regurgitate it in shame after the eating.

 Essentially, that’s what writer Elliot Lawrence does here.
 It’s not that the picture is poorly acted or directed or that there aren’t even a few funny scenes.
-It’s that it is an exploitative film about a sick person being exploited and it wants to both use the illness for yucks while pretending to be brave in showing the true face of that illness.
+Rather, the film is an exploitative movie about a sick person being exploited, and it wants to use mental illness for yucks while pretending to be brave in showing the true face of that illness.